-In 2016, asthma accounted for 7,283 hospitalisations in acute publicly funded hospitals (day cases and inpatients).
-Of these, 4394 (60%) were inpatients who occupied 11,630 inpatient bed days (0.3% of all inpatient bed-days, 2% of all respiratory inpatient bed days).
-Over 97% (4,252) of these inpatient hospitalisations were emergency admissions.
-Of the inpatients with asthma in 2016, 12.5% were classified as major complexity14.
 Of the inpatient hospitalisations for asthma in 2016, 1,885 (43%) were aged 0-15 years using 5.6% of respiratory inpatient bed days in that age group (1.2% of all inpatient bed days), 1,966 (44.7%) were aged 16-64 years using 3.9% of respiratory inpatient bed days (0.4% of all inpatient bed days) in that age group) and 543 (12.4%) were aged 65 years or over using 0.7% of respiratory inpatient bed days (0.1% of all inpatient bed) days in that age group.

-During the three year period from 2014-2016, the age-sex standardised hospitalisation rate by county of residence for asthma ranged from 25 hospitalisations per 100,000 population in Leitrim to 73 hospitalisations per 100,000 population in Donegal (see figure 6.3 below).
-The low absolute number of hospitalisations in many counties makes the rate sensitive to small changes in these numbers 11.
+During the three year period from 2014-2016, the age-sex standardised hospitalisation rate by county of residence for asthma ranged from 25 hospitalisations per 100,000 population in Leitrim to 73 hospitalisations per 100,000 population in Donegal (see figure 6.3 above).
+The low absolute number of hospitalisations in many counties makes the rate sensitive to small changes in these numbers .

-The prevalence of childhood asthma increased markedly in Europe in the second half of the 20th century7.
-In the UK, 8 % of the population have asthma5.
+The prevalence of childhood asthma increased markedly in Europe in the second half of the 20th century.
+In the UK, 8 % of the population have asthma.

-The International Study of Asthma and Allergies in Childhood (ISAAC) survey between 2000 and 2003 reported that about 14% of the world's children were likely to have had asthmatic symptoms in the previous year1.
+The International Study of Asthma and Allergies in Childhood (ISAAC) survey between 2000 and 2003 reported that about 14% of the world's children were likely to have had asthmatic symptoms in the previous year.
 In the 2002-2003 ISAAC study, for those aged 13-14 years, the prevalence of "asthma ever" in Ireland was 21.5%.
-The figure in the UK was 20.7% for the same age group7.
+The figure in the UK was 20.7% for the same age group.
 These figures were among the highest in Europe.

-Overall, 4.3% of respondents to the World Health Organisation's (WHO) World Health Survey of 18-45 year olds in 2002-2003 reported a doctor's diagnosis of asthma, 4.5% reported having either a doctor's diagnosis or that they were taking treatment for asthma, and 8.6% reported that they had experienced attacks of wheezing or symptoms (of asthma) in the preceding 12 months7.
-Ireland, with a rate of 9.41%, was at the higher end of the range in WHO Europe (range <3% - >20%) but not as high as the UK (17.84%)6.
-In Australia in 2014-2015, 10.8% of the population had asthma15.
+Overall, 4.3% of respondents to the World Health Organisation's (WHO) World Health Survey of 18-45 year olds in 2002-2003 reported a doctor's diagnosis of asthma, 4.5% reported having either a doctor's diagnosis or that they were taking treatment for asthma, and 8.6% reported that they had experienced attacks of wheezing or symptoms (of asthma) in the preceding 12 months.
+Ireland, with a rate of 9.41%, was at the higher end of the range in WHO Europe (range <3% - >20%) but not as high as the UK (17.84%).
+In Australia in 2014-2015, 10.8% of the population had asthma.

-Data (2004-2010) from WHO for children aged 0-14 years shows that mortality is generally low in Europe7.
-Death from asthma in adults is uncommon in most European countries with the age standardised rate ranging from <1.0 to 9.86 (Ireland 1.45)6.
-In the UK, most asthma deaths are in those aged >65yrs5.
-In 2015, the UK audit of asthma deaths reported that

-90% of deaths in the UK had a preventable aspect16.
+Data (2004-2010) from WHO for children aged 0-14 years shows that mortality is generally low in Europe.
+Death from asthma in adults is uncommon in most European countries with the age standardised rate ranging from <1.0 to 9.86 (Ireland 1.45).
+In the UK, most asthma deaths are in those aged >65 years.
+In 2015, the UK audit of asthma deaths reported that 90% of deaths in the UK had a preventable aspect.

-In 2013 (the latest year for which OECD data are currently available), the age-sex standardised hospitalisation rate for asthma in Ireland at 41 per 100,000 population (see figure 6.4 below) was below the OECD average of 44 hospitalisations per 100,000 population, but the difference was not statistically significant71.
+In 2013 (the latest year for which OECD data are currently available), the age-sex standardised hospitalisation rate for asthma in Ireland at 41 per 100,000 population (see figure 6.4 below) was below the OECD average of 44 hospitalisations per 100,000 population, but the difference was not statistically significant.

-The 2015 Global Burden of Disease study reported that in terms of years of life lost, asthma ranked 37^{th17}.
-The burden of asthma, measured by both disability and premature death, is greatest in children approaching adolescence (ages 10-14) and the elderly (ages 75-79)1.
+The 2015 Global Burden of Disease study reported that in terms of years of life lost, asthma ranked 37th17.
+The burden of asthma, measured by both disability and premature death, is greatest in children approaching adolescence (ages 10-14) and the elderly (ages 75-79).
 The Global Asthma report estimated that asthma was the 14th most important disorder in terms of global years lived with disability.
-However, for people in older age groups, premature death due to asthma contributes more to the burden of disease1.
+However, for people in older age groups, premature death due to asthma contributes more to the burden of disease.

 Source: National Healthcare Quality Reporting System Annual Report 2017.
 Figure 23.
-11